 Every group is different according to the needs and interests of their members in the area they live.

-- Is there a support group in your area?
-Search the Norfolk Community Directory to find a local support group or visit Contact who are in touch with hundreds of groups across the UK.
-Call their freephone helpline on 0808 808 3555 or send us an email.
+Search the Norfolk Community Directory to find a local support group.
+Or visit Contact who are in touch with hundreds of groups across the UK.
+Call their freephone helpline on 0808 808 3555 or send them an email.

-The following organisations offer help to parents and carers of children and young people with special educational needs and disabilities by giving information, advice and support.
+The following organisations offer help to parents and carers of children and young people with special educational needs and disabilities.
+They give information, advice and support.

 Carers Trust is a registered charity who work to improve support, services and recognition for anyone living with the challenges of caring, unpaid, for a family member or friend who is ill, frail, disabled or has mental health or addiction problems.
 Together with their network partners they provide:

 Norfolk Carers Support is a registered charity providing specialist support to unpaid carers in Norfolk.
 With services for young people (ages 6-16), young adults (16-24 years old) and adults.
 They offer:

 Carers UK is a national charity for carers, both supporting carers and raising the awareness of carers.
 They: